aras62/vision-based-prediction/datasets/application/action_datasets.md

 <details close>
 <summary><strong>Bibtex</strong></summary>
 <pre>
-@InProceedings{Choi_2009_ICCVW,
+@InProceedings{Oh_2011_CVPR,
-    author = "Choi, Wongun and Shahid, Khuram and Savarese, Silvio", title = "What Are They Doing? : Collective Activity Classification Using Spatio-Temporal Relationship Among People", booktitle = "ICCVW",
+    author = "Oh, Sangmin and Hoogs, Anthony and Perera, Amitha and Cuntoor, Naresh and Chen, Chia-Chih and Lee, Jong Taek and Mukherjee, Saurajit and Aggarwal, JK and Lee, Hyungtae and Davis, Larry and others", title = "A Large-Scale Benchmark Dataset For Event Recognition In Surveillance Video", booktitle = "CVPR",
-    year = "2009"
+    year = "2011"
 }
 </pre>
 </details>